GeekRhapsody/es-theme-tiled/Readme.md

 Used screenshots for systems : https://www.screenscraper.fr/

-Thanks mikakunin for the additional system art
+Thanks to mikakunin for the additional system art